Safe

 1. If you're having trouble installing this mod, it's likely that your merge of the shopping cart template page has failed.
 Install the one from this contribution, test, and then merge your changes in (instead of vice versa).

-How Save For Later Works
+How Save For Later on the Shopping Cart page Works

 1. When "Save for Later" is pressed, the item, along with its attributes and quantity, are moved to the Save For Later area.
 If an identical item exists already in the Save For Later area, the quantity of that item is increased.
 The item is then removed from the cart.